It is kept for reference and is no longer updated.

 to enable the Linux Bash Shell in Windows 10.
 For example, install

-with sudo apt-get install git
+git with sudo apt-get install git.
+Then

-install the metapackage build-essential
+install the metapackage build-essential for the

 compiler and related packages with